Connect with others who understand.

 Pregnancy and Psoriatic Arthritis Treatment

-Managing your PsA and medications can be difficult while you are pregnant or trying to conceive.
-One MyPsoriasisTeam member posted, “It is just a tricky situation since I am trying to get pregnant.
+Managing your PsA and medications can be difficult while you’re pregnant or trying to conceive.
+One member posted, “It is just a tricky situation since I am trying to get pregnant.
 I’m not allowed to use all of the biologics right now.”

 Your doctor will discuss with you which medications can be continued during pregnancy and which are unsafe.
-If the drugs you are taking are currently controlling your symptoms and will not harm the baby, your doctor will probably not change them.
-Over-the-counter topicals for mild psoriasis are likely safe, but it’s important to mention those to your doctor as well.
+If the drugs you’re taking are currently controlling your symptoms and will not harm the baby, your doctor will probably not change them.
+Over-the-counter topicals, medications applied directly to the skin, are generally safe for mild psoriasis, but you should still inform your doctor if you’re using them.

 Methotrexate

-Methotrexate is not recommended for use during pregnancy because it can cause miscarriages or harm to the fetus.
+Methotrexate is an oral medication that can be used to treat mild to severe psoriasis.
+It’s not recommended for use during pregnancy because it can cause miscarriages or harm to the fetus.
 Your doctor will recommend you stop treatment at least 12 weeks before trying to become pregnant.
-Once the medication is stopped, there is little to no risk to the fetus, and there are no negative effects on the long-term potential to become pregnant.
+Once the medication is stopped, there’s little to no risk to the fetus, and there are no negative effects on the long-term potential to become pregnant.

 Biologics

 Biologics that treat PsA are mainly antibodies, similar to those made by the body’s immune system.
-Only one specific type of antibody, known as IgG, can cross the placenta and travel from mother to fetus.
+Only one specific type of antibody, known as immuglobulin G (IgG), can cross the placenta and travel from mother to fetus.

-Anti-tumor necrosis factor-alpha biologics are the most researched biologics for use in pregnant women.
-Generally, they are considered safe to use early in pregnancy because of low antibody levels in the fetus.
-It is recommended that treatment stops between weeks 22 to 24 in pregnancy but can continue to week 30 if needed.
+Anti-tumor necrosis factor-alpha biologics are the most researched biologics for use in pregnancy.
+They’re generally considered safe to use early in pregnancy because of low antibody levels in the fetus.

-Humira (adalimumab) and Remicade (infliximab) are made using IgG antibodies, which means they can pass to the fetus.
-Enbrel (etanercept) and Cimzia (certolizumab) are similar in structure to the IgG antibody, but they are different enough that they do not cross the placenta as much.
-Enbrel and Cimzia are better given during the later stages of pregnancy.
-Studies have also shown that these biologics can be continued during breastfeeding.
+Some biologics contain IgG antibodies, which can pass to the fetus.
+Others are similar in structure to the IgG antibody but are different enough that they don’t cross the placenta as much.
+Ask your doctor if you can continue to use your biologic throughout pregnancy.
+Studies have also shown that many biologics can be continued during breastfeeding.

 Retinoids

-Retinoids are compounds derived from vitamin A, which are commonly used to treat skin conditions like psoriasis.
+Retinoids are compounds derived from vitamin A, which can be used to treat skin conditions like psoriasis.
 However, these medications have a high risk of causing birth defects and should be stopped before trying to conceive.
-These include:
+Examples of retinoids include isotretinoin and acitretin.

 Topical Treatments

-There is an increased risk for changes to your disease (or types of flare-ups) during gestation and after delivery because of medication and hormonal changes.
+There’s an increased risk for changes to your disease during pregnancy and after delivery because of medication and hormonal changes.
 One member stated, “My psoriasis went [away] completely when I was pregnant but came back very quickly after.”
-This may be caused by fatigue or other postpartum period symptoms.
-Symptoms should be closely monitored by you and your doctor.
+This may be caused by fatigue or other postpartum symptoms.
+You and your doctor should closely monitor your symptoms.

-If you experience back or joint pain as a PsA symptom, childbearing may increase this pain as the baby grows and adds weight to these areas.
+If you experience back or joint pain as a PsA symptom, pregnancy may increase this pain as the baby grows and adds weight to these areas.
 General aches and pains from PsA are often increased during pregnancy.
-This pain also leads to higher levels of fatigue and tiredness during pregnancy.
-Discuss these symptoms with your obstetrician.
+This pain also leads to higher levels of fatigue and tiredness.
+As always, discuss your symptoms with your rheumatologist and your obstetrician.

 Delivery

-PsA typically does not affect a mother’s ability to experience a vaginal birth.
-This is only complicated if arthritic pain is worsened in the hip or pelvis region.
+PsA usually does not affect the ability to have a vaginal birth.
+This is only complicated if arthritic pain worsens in the hip or pelvis region.
 Also, inflammatory arthritis could complicate a vaginal delivery or make giving an epidural difficult.

 Postpartum

-Arthritis and psoriasis disease activity worsens at higher rates after birth when compared to during pregnancy.
+As cited in the journal Seminars and Arthritis and Rheumatism, arthritis and psoriasis disease activity worsens at higher rates after birth compared to during pregnancy.
 Pregnant women reported more severe arthritis symptoms 33 percent to 50 percent of the time after delivery.
 These symptoms were reported only 15 percent to 22 percent of the time during pregnancy.
 A similar trend was noted with psoriasis treatment.
 Of the mothers surveyed, 27 percent to 34 percent reported more severe symptoms after birth, and less than 6 percent felt that their symptoms were worse during pregnancy.

-Keep in contact with your doctor before, during, and after pregnancy.
-Disease flare-ups are possible up to nine months after delivery.
+Be sure to talk to your doctor about your breastfeeding plans before, during, and after pregnancy.
+If you choose to breastfeed, your doctor may change their recommendations around your medications.
+Keep your child’s pediatrician in the loop as well.
+Disease flare-ups are possible up to six months after delivery.
 Take time to care for yourself.

 Talk With Others Who Understand